Fans have spotted a Getty Images watermark in Crisis Core Reunion, potentially unlicensed

 During Chapter 8 of Final Fantasy VII Crisis Core Reunion, players are confronted with the opulence and luxury of Shinra Manor.
 This includes a rather substantial art collection.
 Because this is a Final Fantasy game, fans went over every detail of these paintings and discovered that they were recreations of real-world paintings.

-As reported originally by Kotaku, one of these paintings had something a bit extra across the middle of it.
+As originally reported by Kotaku, one of these paintings had something a bit extra across its middle.
 In the Final Fantasy version of Fleet Street across Ludgate Circus, London, 1881 by John Crowther, there is the distinctive Getty Images watermark, implying that someone at Square Enix went onto Google Image search and pulled the preview from there without paying for the Getty license.
 It’s something every college student has done but is usually frowned upon when putting together the latest entry in one of the most popular video game franchises of all time.

 Aside from likely breaking copyright law by using an image from Getty Images without paying for a license, this isn’t a great look for a company as large as Square Enix.
 They could easily afford to use the image legally and this is probably the result of an artist rushing to meet a rapidly approaching deadline.